Kyriakos Mitsotakis: Second term (2023–present)

 In July 2023, Mitsotakis announced that he intended to legalise same-sex marriage in Greece.
 On 17 September, Mitsotakis stated that the subject would be addressed in Greece within the next four years.

-In October 2023, Mitsotakis condemned the Hamas-led attack on southern Israel and expressed his support to Israel and "its right to self-defense".
+In October 2023, Mitsotakis condemned the Hamas-led 7 October terrorist attacks on southern Israel and expressed his support for Israel and "its right to self-defense".
 Greece agreed to participate in the next steps towards supporting NATO operations in the region, but later backed a ceasefire call through the United Nations.

 In 2024, his tenure continued with the introduction of landmark bills, focusing on the establishment of private academic institutions in Greece, as well as revisions to the tax and income systems.
 Additionally, legislation was proposed for same-sex marriage and adoption by same-sex couples, a move that was widely described as progressive.
-However, these initiatives faced significant opposition from right-wing and hard-right factions within the party, as well as the Greek Orthodox church, who openly expressed their disagreement with the proposed legislation.
+However, these initiatives faced significant opposition from right-wing and hard-right factions within the party, as well as the Greek Orthodox Church, which openly expressed its disagreement with the proposed legislation.
 To address these concerns and secure support ahead of the parliamentary vote, Mitsotakis took the unconventional step of organizing educational meetings for dissenting members, aiming to provide a detailed explanation of the potential benefits of the proposed bills for same-sex couples.
 According to journalistic sources, the educational initiative was not successful.